RICKY-gmdev/Notes/README.md

 - **Persistent Storage** — PostgreSQL with Entity Framework Core and migrations
 - **Containerized** — Docker images for both API and frontend
 - **Kubernetes Ready** — K8s manifests for deployment and service exposure
-- **CI Pipeline** — GitHub Actions automatically builds and validates on every push
+- **CI Pipeline** — GitHub Actions automatically builds and validates on every push and pull

 ---